 The Haka also creates connection.
 Connection between colleagues, friends or family members.
 But also outside of that!
 A part of the Haka Workshop can be a “battle”.
 Two groups face each other and challenge each other in a creative and sporty attitude.
 The battle is meant to greet the other party and to show respect.

-This also happened during a Haka workshop in a well-known hotel / restaurant / conference center.
+This also happened during a Haka workshop in a conference center.
 My group was instructed to come up with a Haka and to perform it during a battle.
 They practiced in the corridor of the conference center.
 At one point, the door of another room opened, and another party came out.
 I thought we were making too much noise and that they were going to complain.
 Nothing less was true.
 The other men and women got in line and began to perform their own Haka.
 This created a special connection between this party and my group!

 Express your WHY

-In creating my own Haka I encourage the participants to search for their own words instead of the words of the Kamate Haka which they learn from me.
+In creating their own Haka I encourage the participants to search for their own words instead of the words of the Kamate Haka which they learn from me.
 I often see people getting stuck when they ask me which words to use.
 I then ask what the group stands for and what mission or vision they have.

 Body language and leadership

-Last week I was at an engineering firm in Delft.
+Last week I was at an engineering company in Delft.
 The Haka was the kick-off of a leadership training.
 Because I knew what the group was going to do, I adapted the workshop and focused more on leadership.

 For the Maori, strong leadership and courage are important attributes of a leader.
 In addition, convincing body language is essential.
 A group trusts you if you dare to show strong body language.
 This does not mean that you do a Haka but that you show courage and take the initiative to tackle a conflict or to give the group clear tasks.
 Then a group feels safe and there is calmness.
 Just look at how well-known leaders, speakers or artists do this.
 They show what they mean.
 They are congruent with what they say.
 It is important to be in contact with yourself and to be in the here and now.
-That is an important aspect of the Haka fight dance.
+That is an important aspect of the Haka.

 I invited several participants to lead the group and lead the dance.
-After each round they talked about how the leadership came over to the group.
+After each round, they talked about how the leadership came over to the group.
 Important conclusions were that a leader must behave like a leader and that a leader must be present within a group.
 That is different from the comfort zone in which the participants were before.

 Why do I give Haka workshops?

 I connect with the group to find out what the needs are.
 Should it be a party?
-Then it will be a party but usually the intended goal will be surpassed because the participants will be in their power, gain more self-confidence or become more aware of leadership and how important it is to be congruent.
+Then it will be a party.
+But usually the intended goal will be surpassed because the participants will be in their power, gain more self-confidence or become more aware of leadership and how important it is to be congruent.
 And that’s more than doing a little dance.

 I want the participants to not only experience an inspiring workshop, but I also want them to know in the weeks or years after the workshop what they need to do to connect, show leadership, have more confidence or experience more happiness in life.
 The Haka has become an instrument to reach these goals.